Original Medicare vs. Medicare Advantage

 • In most cases, you’ll need to use doctors who are in the plan’s network.

-For additional help comparing Original Medicare and the available Medicare Advantage plans in your service area, call us at the Medicare Comparison helpline (866-391-7763, TTY 711 M-F 6am-5pm Pacific) to speak to a licensed insurance agent who is specially trained to help you understand your Medicare options, or request assistance here: medicarecompareusa.com/speak-with-an-agent
+For additional help comparing Original Medicare and the available Medicare Advantage plans in your service area, call us at the Medicare Comparison helpline (866-391-7763, TTY 711 M-F 9am-5pm) to speak to a licensed insurance agent who is specially trained to help you understand your Medicare insurance options, or request assistance here: medicarecompareusa.com/speak-with-an-agent